24 Jul 2025

 The main risk to people who regularly use skin care products is that of accidental ignition which may be due to:

-When exposed to a heat source such as matches, lighters, cigarettes or other heat sources, the paraffin and/or petroleum promote rapid spread of fire.
+When exposed to a heat source such as matches, lighters, cigarettes or other heat sources these fabrics can ignite.
 Combining this with a condition affecting the ability to respond to, or escape from a fire, substantially increases the risk of serious injury or death.

 Risk Assessment

-The risk posed by the use of skin care creams and lotions is very difficult to quantify as a large number of factors need to be taken into consideration.
+The risks from using emollients should be considered as part of a Person Centred Risk Assessment Checklist and as part of the person’s care plan.
+A number of factors need to be taken into consideration.
 These factors include but are not limited to:

 In assessing potential risk, care staff should be mindful that the needs and wishes of the person are taken into account when carrying out a risk assessment with regard to the use of skin care products.